 Science

 Students in Years 7, 8 and 9 follow the National Curriculum based upon the AQA KS3 scheme of work.
 Students are encouraged to develop scientific skills to gain an understanding of science through inquisition and discovery.
 This is further encouraged during March, each year, when students take part in British Science Week themed lessons and activities; with the aim of inspiring and celebrating all the sciences and their importance in our everyday lives.
-As part of each topic, students complete a careers lesson to bring awareness of the variety of jobs that are included under the umbrella term "STEM" and that there is more to science than the traditional roles.
-Regular assessment is completed throughout the year using end of unit quizzes and longer 6-mark questions in addition to quantitative assessments.
+Regular assessment is completed throughout the year using termly assessment which contains a variety of questions to assess different skills.
 These are used to monitor the progress students make and allow for targeted intervention where appropriate.

 Students in Year 10 begin studying the AQA GCSE Combined Science ‘Synergy’ scheme of work.
 This provides students with a broad approach to science helping them to make links between the different branches of the subject.
 The progress of students is assessed throughout the year with topic tests and two whole year assessments.
 Those students who have shown sufficient aptitude for science follow the AQA Separate Sciences curriculum, allowing them to obtain an individual GCSE in Biology, Chemistry and Physics.
 Students continue to study either Combined Science or Separate Sciences throughout Year 10 and Year 11.